If you’ve ever been to a traditional German Christmas market, you’ve almost certainly treated yourself to a big mug of German Mulled Wine or Glühwein.

 - 4 cloves

 - 2 Tbsp honey or soft brown sugar

 - 1 star anise

-- COMBINE THE INGREDIENTS: Pour the wine into a large saucepan.
+- COMBINE THE INGREDIENTS: Pour the wine into a large pot or saucepan.
 Give the orange a good scrub then cut it into quarters.
-Push a clove into the skin of each quarter (saves fishing them out later) and add to the pan with the honey, cinnamon, star anise and ginger and bay leaves if using.
+Push whole cloves into the skin of each quarter (this saves fishing them out later) and add to the pan with the honey, cinnamon, star anise and ginger and bay leaves if using.

 - HEAT AND INFUSE: Gently heat the wine bringing it nearly to a simmer.
 When the wine is very hot, but not yet simmering, remove from the heat, cover with a lid and leave to infuse for 20 minutes.

 - REHEAT AND SERVE: To serve, reheat the wine until it is nearly simmering, stir through the rum or brandy and ladle into mugs.